Pravko-Solutions/FlashLearn/README.md

     print(results)
 ```

-## Or Load predefined complex tasks in 3 lines of code
+### Load predefined complex tasks in 3 lines of code
 Toolkit of 200+ predefined skills you can load - [click](/flashlearn/skills/toolkit)

 ```python